iodigital-com/io-technology/data/blog/benefits-of-functional-programming.md

 ## Intermediate values

-Another benefit of functional programming is that it can eliminate intermediate values.
+Functional programming enables us to eliminate intermediate values.
 An intermediate value is often a temporary variable created to store partial results for the next step in a process leading up to the final output.
 Often these intermediate values are not used further in the program and just add syntactic noise[^19] to the code.